umialpha/simple_model_serve/README.md

     make run-cpu
     ```

-- Run in HA mode, with a proxy and 2 backend services using different gpus.
+- Run in HA mode, with a proxy gateway and 2 backend services using different gpus.
     ```bash
     make run-ha
     ```